shirsneh/virtual_clothes_try_on_assistant/README.md

 ## The Problem:

-How many times did you buy a clothing item online, got really exited and then got super disappointed when it arrived, and it didn't fit as well as you imagined?
+How many times did you buy a clothing item online, got really excited and then got super disappointed when it arrived, and it didn't fit as well as you imagined?

 Unfortunately - While buying clothes online, it is difficult for a customer to select a desirable outfit in the first attempt because they can’t try on clothes before they are delivered physically.